 Biden Fights Covid-19 in the First Winter Battle.

-President Joe Biden will declare a winter campaign against Covid-19 on Thursday, with additional traveler testing requirements and more vaccine efforts — but no clear roadmap to ending the pandemic he was elected to combat.
+President Joe Biden of the United States announced a winter campaign against Covid-19 on Thursday, including additional traveler testing procedures and increased vaccine efforts.

 After the turbulent Trump years, Biden has brought stability to the White House, but the mutating coronavirus continues to challenge him, driving his approval ratings to new lows.

-The news that tighter restrictions on traveler testing will take effect in days will be at the top of the list, according to a senior administration official.

-According to the person, Biden would “announce that we are increasing our testing criteria so that all international travelers will be forced to test negative within one day of their departure to the United States beginning early next week.”
+“It’s a proposal that I believe should unite us,” Biden said from the National Institutes of Health offices in a Washington suburb.

+“I’m aware that Covid-19 has caused a lot of controversy.
+It’s become a political issue in this country… It’s a depressing commentary.
+It shouldn’t be this way, but it is.”
+Among the measures is a requirement that all inbound overseas travelers be tested within one day of their arrival.

-This will apply to all travelers, both domestic and international, regardless of whether they have received official assistance or have been vaccinated.
+According to the official, this will apply to all travelers, both domestic and international, regardless of vaccination status.

 For domestic travelers, Biden will announce that the mask requirement on planes, trains, and other public transportation will be extended until mid-March.

+Testing and immunization requirements could be introduced to domestic flights as well, according to White House spokesperson Jen Psaki.
+“Nothing is off the table,” she stated emphatically.

-The flurry of steps is intended to reassure Americans that Biden is doing everything he can to keep the pandemic from derailing the country’s successful economic recovery — and the holiday season.
+The flurry of actions is intended to reassure Americans that Biden is doing everything he can to keep the pandemic from derailing the country’s excellent economic recovery — and the holiday season.

 In recent days, Biden and his associates have frequently stated that there will be no more government shutdowns.